luyadev/luya.io/docs/guide/concepts/lazyload.md

 ## Event

-Each image wich is fully loaded will trigger the events `lazyimage-loading` and `lazyimage-loaded` on the `document`.
+Each image which is fully loaded will trigger the events `lazyimage-loading` and `lazyimage-loaded` on the `document`.
 The `lazyimage-loaded` event provides an object with the imageObject used and the type of the event (`success` or `error`).

 ```js